lsy563193/obstacle_detector/README.md

 * `~radius_enlargement` (double, default: 0.050) - enlarge the circles radius by this value.

 #### 1.2.
 The obstacle_tracker node
 The node tracks and filters the circular obstacles with the use of Kalman Filter.
 The node works in a synchronous manner with the rate of 100 Hz.
 If detected obstacles are published less often, the tracker will super-sample them and smoothen their position and radius (their changes in time).
-The following local parameter can be used to tune the node:
+The following local parameters can be used to tune the node:

 * `~fade_counter_size` (int, default: 50) - number of samples after which (if no update occured) the obstacle will be discarded,
 * `~min_correspondence_cost` (double, default 0.1) - a threshold for correspondence test,
 * `~pose_measure_variance` (double, default 1.0) - measurement variance of obstacles position (parameter of Kalman Filter),
 * `~pose_process_variance` (double, default 1.0) - process variance of obstacles position (parameter of Kalman Filter),
 * `~radius_measure_variance` (double, default 1.0) - measurement variance of obstacles radius (parameter of Kalman Filter),
-* `~radius_process_variance` (double, default 1.0) - process variance of obstacles position (parameter of Kalman Filter).
+* `~radius_process_variance` (double, default 1.0) - process variance of obstacles radius (parameter of Kalman Filter).

 #### 1.3.
 The obstacle_visualizer node
 The auxiliary node which converts messages of type `obstacles_detector/Obstacles` from topic `obstacles` into Rviz markers of type `visualization_msgs/MarkerArray`, published under topic `obstacles_markers`.
 The node uses few parameters to customize the markers: